julian-molina/Documentation/pages/suite/suite-frequently-asked-questions.md

 We do our best to make Superalgos as safe as it gets.
 This is how:

 1. **The software is open-source**.
 This means that any developer or technical person out there may read and audit the code and verify if there is hidden malware or anything of the sort.
-There are several developers in the Community, many of them conducting deep reviews of the code.
+There are many developers in the Community, many of them conducting deep reviews of the code.
 Developers tend to engage with interesting code like regular people would engage with a piece of literary work.
 They do this to fully understand how the software is built so that the may figure out how to best build on top of it.
 This is the true spirit of open-source software.
 Developers ask questions and engage with the core team all the time.

 1. **Do not mistake open-source with software given away for free**.
 While Superalgos is both open-source and free software, it is not the same as free software, period.
 Free software that is not open-source is shipped as a black-box.
 That is, no one knows what it does.
 It is the open-source nature of software that makes it transparent, therefore trustworthy.